Tag Archive | African blue basil

 Before you do any digging, ask your municipality (call 8-1-1) to mark underground utilities.
 Whether you’ll be tilling the area or digging it by hand, you’ll certainly want to avoid damaging any of those lines.

 Locate the garden where a source of water is easily accessible.
-New transplants and young seedlings will need consistent moisture until they’re established.
+New transplants and young seedlings need consistent moisture until they’re established.
 During summer drought, water the bed thoroughly every week or so.

 Sun or Shade?